nf-core/eager/docs/usage.md

 There are two possible ways of supplying input sequencing data to nf-core/eager.
 The most efficient but more simplistic is supplying direct paths (with wildcards) to your FASTQ or BAM files, with each file or pair being considered a single library and each one run independently.
 TSV input requires creation of an extra file by the user and extra metadta, but allows more powerful lane and library merging.

-##### Paths Input Method
+##### Direct Input Method

 Use this to specify the location of your input FASTQ (optionally gzipped) or BAM file(s).
 This option is mutually exclusive to [`--tsv_input`](#tsv_input) which is used for more complex input configurations such as lane and library merging.

-When using the paths method of `--input` you can specify one or multiple samples in one or more directories files.
+When using the direct method of `--input` you can specify one or multiple samples in one or more directories files.

 By default, the pipeline _assumes_ you have paired-end data.
 If you want to run single-end data you must specify [`--single_end`]('#single_end')

-For a single set of FASTQs, or multiple files paired-end FASTQ files in one directory, you can specify:
+For example, for a single set of FASTQs, or multiple files paired-end FASTQ files in one directory, you can specify:

 ```bash
 --input 'path/to/data/sample_*_{1,2}.fastq.gz'